 After drying off and putting our shoes back on, we headed back to the car to continue along the highway.

-Calla Lily Valley was one of my favorite spots during our roadtrip, as how often do you get to see an entire valley of blooming lilies?
-The beach was also one of the nicest we saw along the Hwy 1.
+Calla Lily Valley is such a unique spot, as how often do you get to see an entire valley of blooming lilies?
+Garrapta Beach was also one of the nicest we saw along the Highway 1.
+This spot and hiking Point Lobos State Park were my two of my top highlights of the area, let me know if you end up checking it out!

 Favorite gear for this adventure: